Mu98sab/To-Do-website/README.md

-This Is ToDo website implemented with nodeJS for the backend and ReactJS for frontend.
+# ToDo website with nodeJS, mongoDB and ReactJS

-    # Project State: in progress
+### Project State: in progress

-    # Development Stage: Developing an authentication API
+### Development Stage 1: Developing an authentication API -DONE-

+### Development Stage 2: Biuld To Do backend and front end